jbcodeforce/aws-studies/docs/infra/index.md

  ![4](./images/ASG-1.png)

 * It is not possible to modify a launch configuration once it is created.
 If we need to change the EC2 instance type for example, we need to create a new launch configuration to use the correct instance type.
 Modify the Auto Scaling group to use this new launch configuration.
 Delete the old launch configuration as it is no longer needed.
+* The Default Termination Policy is designed to help ensure that our instances span Availability Zones evenly for high availability.
+Determine which Availability Zones have the most instances, and at least one instance that is not protected from scale in.

+    * Determine which instances to terminate so as to align the remaining instances to the allocation strategy for the on-demand or spot instance that is terminating.
+This only applies to an Auto Scaling Group that specifies allocation strategies.
+For example, after our instances launch, we change the priority order of our preferred instance types.
+When a scale-in event occurs, Amazon EC2 Auto Scaling tries to gradually shift the on-demand instances away from instance types that are lower priority.
+    * Determine whether any of the instances use the oldest launch template or configuration: (For Auto Scaling Groups that use a launch template) Determine whether any of the instances use the oldest launch template unless there are instances that use a launch configuration.
+Amazon EC2 Auto Scaling terminates instances that use a launch configuration before instances that use a launch template.
+    * For Auto Scaling Groups that use a launch configuration: Determine whether any of the instances use the oldest launch configuration.
+After applying all of the above criteria, if there are multiple unprotected instances to terminate, determine which instances are closest to the next billing hour.
+If there are multiple unprotected instances closest to the next billing hour, terminate one of these instances at random.

 * When creating scaling policies, **CloudWatch** alarms are created.
 Ex: "Create an alarm if: CPUUtilization < 36 for 15 data points within 15 minutes".
 * Target tracking scaling: we want average CPU to be under 40%.
 * Scheduled action: increase capacity after 5 PM.